-A. In pairs, find examples in the reading texts of a present situation that has something to do with a past action or situation.

-B. Match the two parts of each sentence.
+- A. In pairs, find examples in the reading texts of a present situation that has something to do with a past action or situation. - B. Match the two parts of each sentence.

+in London

+iii) Dimitra has lost her

+passport

-i) He has been to many placesii) The student has lived in Londoniii) Dimitra has lost her passportiv) Stella has taken lots of photographs so her album is almost full.
+iv) Stella has taken lots

+so her album is almost full.

-so he can speak English well. so she can't go abroad.
+so she can't go abroad.